zippy345/dsc-v3-tableau-visualizations-lab/README.md

 5. Drag the `Sales (SUM)` pill to the Rows shelf.

-6. Navigate to the Fit drop down on the Command bar at the top of the screen.
+6. Navigate to the Fit drop-down on the Command bar at the top of the screen.
 Select "Entire View".

 Your screen will look like this: